qnipp/meteor-repository-build/README.md

 ## Motivation

 I run a server with a number of Meteor apps on [nginx](https://nginx.org/) and [Passenger](https://www.phusionpassenger.com/).
-To simplify the roll-out of a new version of an app, I've written the script *repository_build.sh*.
+To simplify the roll-out of a new version of an app, I've written the script [repository_build.sh](repository_build.sh).
 It retrieves the source code from the SVN or Git repository, builds the Meteor app and installs it.
 Afterwards, Passenger is instructed to restart the app.
 For easier rebuild a script is stored into the app root directory with the used parameters.

 As different Meteor versions need different versions of node, the script copies the approbriate node version as delivered as part of the Meteor installation into the root directory of the app.
 So, you can run different Meteor/node versions on the same installation.